KDE/mygnuhealth/doc/mygnuhealth.rst

 other medical condition.

 ..
 Note:: It is your **health professional** who will make the best reading out of this and
     other logs from MyGNUHealth.
-Please consult with her.
-She will be able to **interpret** the recordings in a much broader context, with your help and other domains and readings from MyGNUHealth.
+Please consult with them.
+They will be able to **interpret** the recordings in a much broader context, with your help and other domains and readings from MyGNUHealth.